If I think hard about all the reasons why I wanted to visit Scotland, the spectacular natural scenery tops the list.

 There’s no better place for Harry Potter fans to seek out some Hogwarts magic than in Scotland.
 My activity of choice was to visit Glenfinnan Viaduct in the highlands, where you can watch the Jacobite Steam Train resembling the Hogwarts Express as it makes it’s way over the spectacular bridge shown in a few of the movies.

 JK Rowling was also inspired by the streets of Edinburgh for some of the HP series.
-Take a walk along Victoria Street for a Diagon Alley experience, then stop in at The Elephant House (if you can manage to get a seat!) to have a coffee in the cafe where JK spent much of her time writing the books.
+Take a walk along Victoria Street for a Diagon Alley experience, then stop in at The Elephant House (if you can manage to get a seat!) to check out the cafe where JK spent much of her time writing the books.
+True fans can even do a Harry Potter walking tour to get fully immersed in the magic!

 3. Gawk at the natural scenery